tum-pbs/pbdl-book/supervised-discuss.md

 To summarize the scattered comments of the previous sections, here's a set of "golden rules"  for setting up a DL project.

 - Always start with a 1-sample overfitting test.
-- Check how many trainable parameters your network has.
+- Check how many trainable parameters your network has, and that your data is normalized properly.
+- Make sure the NN converges.
-- Slowly increase the amount of training data (and potentially network parameters and depth).
+- Then slowly increase the amount of training data (and potentially network parameters and depth).
 - Adjust hyperparameters (especially the learning rate).
-- Then introduce other components such as differentiable solvers or adversarial training.
+- Finally, introduce other components such as differentiable solvers or diffusion training.

 ```